ZigZagJoe/BlinkenPDS-SE30/README.md

 Top connector is a passthrough for card under test, side connector is for logic analyzer pins or a second card.
 NOT intended for use in a case, though it will fit (poorly).

-Pin 9 of U13 (PFW) should be disconnected for use in IIsi.
-Lifting the pin is easiest.

 BlinkenPDS (c) by zigzagjoe 2024

 BlinkenPDS is licensed under a